|

 Ribhadda sighed.
 She

 I killed him, Oliel, said Gwirith.
-Her voice was
+Her voice sounded

-still distant, but strongfull of cold determination.
-I
+distant, but strongfull of cold determination.
+I saw

-saw him send his substitute into the arena, and I knew everyone
+him send his substitute into the arena, and I knew everyone would

 Why didnt you tell me the truth?
 Why did you tell